top of page

 ___ If the rest of the quilt does not lay flat, you may want to check to make sure all seams have been caught in the seam allowance

-___ If there is no border, you may want to consider stay stitching around the perimeter of the quilt top to prevent seams from coming apart
+___ If there is no border, stay stitching around the perimeter of the quilt top will help prevent seams from coming apart, as well as, prevent stretching out of square while on the quilt frame

-___ Pieced and cut to required size of: length of quilt top + 10" and width of quilt top + 10" or just cut to required size if one continuous piece such as a wide back
+___ Pieced and cut to required size of: length of quilt top + 10" and width of quilt top + 10" or just cut to required size if one continuous piece such as a wide backing (108", 112", etc.).

 ___ Selvages trimmed off as they prevent the fabric from laying flat